 Here is a selection of academic testimonials from university, college and private tuition students.
 I additionally run various creative workshops and professional cultural events, which have been enjoyed by a diverse range of participants.

-“As a 3rd year Goldsmiths student, studying BSc Computer Science and Fine Art, I approached Yasmin, a Goldsmiths Social Anthropology lecturer to develop my University Personal Statement.
-Unfortunately, I had been rejected by 2 high achieving universities to pursue an MSc in the field of Computer Data, Ethics and Digital Governance, and recognised the urgent need for professional academic tutoring.
-Over an intense period of 2 weeks, Yasmin meticulously went through each sentence, comma by comma, line by line focusing on the words and phrases to create a balanced academic and personal statement for 4 additional Russell Group university applications, namely Warwick, St Andrews, Exeter and Edinburgh University.
+“As a 3rd year Goldsmiths student, studying BSc Computer Science and Fine Art, I approached Yasmin, a Goldsmiths Social Anthropology lecturer to develop my University Personal Statement as I required professional academic tutoring.
+Over an intense period of 2 weeks, Yasmin meticulously went through each sentence, line by line focusing on the words and phrases to create a robust but balanced academic and personal statement for 4 additional university applications, namely Warwick, St Andrews, Exeter and Edinburgh University.

-I felt secure in Yasmin’s professional but friendly guidance, her efficient teaching methods and knowledge, and to my delight within 1 month I received an offer from all 4 Universities!
-Yasmin additionally provided Social Science tuition in my 3rd year computation dissertation project in which I achieved a 1st degree mark.
+I felt extremely secure in Yasmin’s professional guidance, her efficient teaching methods and knowledge.
+Consequently, to my delight and huge relief, within 1 month I received an offer from all 4 Universities!
+Yasmin additionally provided Anthropological / Social Science tuition to explore and clarify some unfamiliar concepts in my 3rd year computation dissertation project, in which I achieved a 1st degree mark.
+I could not have done any of this without Yasmin’s expertise in the granular detail of my academic trajectory but equally her friendly approach.
+I genuinely thank you so much for all your help and motivation.
+I am now looking forward to commencing an MSc in Big Data and Digital Futures at Warwick University in Oct 2020”.
+Mehroz Shaikh

 Janice Emmott : Jan-April 2018